 With the weather supposedly getting warmer, you may be tempted to resurrect your bike from the shed, or give it a more adventurous outing aside from the daily commute.
 Heck, maybe you’ll finally get some use out of that Santander Cycle annual membership.

-Planning a fun day out is a little different at the moment, but that doesn’t mean you can’t still have a good time - all you need to do is think a bit closer to home.
-With people looking for alternative modes of transport now more than ever, there’s never been a better time to get out there and explore your surroundings by cycling.
+Planning a fun day out is a little different at the moment, but that doesn’t mean you can’t still have a good time – all you need to do is think a bit closer to home.
+With people looking for alternative modes of transport now more than ever, there’s never been a better time to get out there and explore your local cycle routes.

 If you’re on a pay-by-mile policy, the good news is that you’ll be saving on car insurance every time you leave the car behind.
 If you’re not, you can get a quick quote on our site to see if you could save money with a By Miles policy.
 It takes less than a minute!